-This tiny ag tech company thinks it has figured out something its better-capitalized rivals haven’t
+This tiny agtech company thinks it has figured out something its better-capitalized rivals haven’t

 AgVend is instead planning to work directly with manufacturers and retailers, selling their goods through its own site as well as helping them develop their own web shops.
 The idea is to “protect their channel pricing power,” explains CEO Alexander Reichert, who previously spent more than four years with Euclid Analytics, a company that helps brands monitor and understand the traffic inside their brick-and-mortar stores.
 AgVend is their white knight, coming to save them from getting disrupted out of business.
 “Why cut them out of the equation?” he asks.

 Whether farmers will go along is the question.
 Those who’ve joined FBN can ostensibly save money on seeds, fertilizers, pesticides and more by being invited to comparison shop through FBN’s own online store.
 It’s not the easier sell, though.
-FBN charges farmers $600 per year to access its platform, which prove a hurdle to some who might try it out otherwise.
+FBN charges farmers $600 per year to access its platform, which proves a hurdle to some who might try it out otherwise.

-AgVend is meanwhile embracing good old-fashioned opacity.
+AgVend meanwhile is embracing good-old-fashioned opacity.
 While it invites farmers to search for products at its own site based on the farmers’ needs and location, it’s only after someone has purchased something that the retailer who sold the items is revealed.
 The reason: retailers don’t necessarily want to put all of their pricing online and be bound to those numbers, explains Reichert.

 Naturally, AgVend insists that it’s not just better for retailers and the manufacturers standing behind them.
 For one thing, says Reichert, AgVend’s farming customers are sometimes offered rebates.
 Customers are also better informed about the products they’re buying because the information is coming from the retailers and not a third party, he insists.
 “When a third party like FBN comes in and tries going around the retailers, the manufacturers can’t guarantee that FBN is giving the right guidance about their products.”

-In the end, it’s customers will decide.
+In the end, its customers will decide.
 But the market looks big enough to support a number of players if they figure out how to play it.
-According to USDA data from last year, U.S. farms spent an estimated at $346.9 billion in 2016 on farm production expenditures.
+According to USDA data from last year, U.S. farms spent an estimated $346.9 billion in 2016 on farm production expenditures.

 That’s a lot of feed and fertilizer.
 It’s no wonder that founders, and the VCs who are writing them checks, see fertile ground.
-This particular deal was led by 8VC and included the participation of Precursor Ventures, Green Bay Ventures, FJ Labs, and House Fund, among others.
+This particular deal was led by 8VC and included the participation of Precursor Ventures, Green Bay Ventures, FJ Labs and House Fund, among others.